Willow Tree Primary School

 Reading

-This half term we will be using a variety of good quality texts to engage and build your child's vocabulary.
-The texts that we will be using are shown below.
-There will be the opportunity to explore stories based the theme of Europe, adventure and travel.
-We will explore a variety of countries using online resources and real life adventure stories.
-Below are the excellent texts that we will be using.
+We will be kicking off our school year, using a variety of good quality texts to engage and build your child's vocabulary.
+The texts that we will be using are shown below and link to our curriculum driver, 'animals ad their habitats.'
+There will be the opportunity to explore non-fiction texts around the theme of whales and other exciting creatures.
+Below are the excellent texts that we will be using, if you wish to explore them further then they can be found at the Chester Lane library or can be bought online.

 Spelling

-This year we will be using the Spellingframe tool to support our spelling.
+This year we will continue to use Spellingframe tool to support our spelling.
 Each child will continue to have a login to practice the statutory Year 4 words.
+These Logins will be found in your child's reading journal.
 Each week we will practice our spellings using the Ipads and will then test ourselves on the Friday.
 You to can help your child practice at home, to give them the best chance of achieving their best practice every day.
+Below is the statutory Y3/4 word list.
+It is expected that your child will be able to read and spell each of these words before enter Year 5.

 Y3/4 Statutory Spelling List - How many of these words can you spell?